-(4) Neither judges nor members of their families residing in their households shall accept gifts, bequests, favors or loans from anyone reflecting the expectation of judicial favor.
-See 5C(3)(c) of present code and 4D(5) of ABA model.
-Reporting is

-The prohibition of Section 4D(4), limiting gifts which judges and their families may accept, does not prohibit gifts incident to public testimonials to the judges, books supplied by publishers on a complimentary
+E. Fiduciary Activities.

+- (1) A judge shall not serve as executor, administrator or other personal representative, trustee, guardian, attorney in fact or other fiduciary except for the estate, trust or person of a member of the judge's family, and then only if such service will not interfere with the proper performance of judicial duties. - (2) A judge shall not serve as a fiduciary if it is likely that the judge as a fiduciary will be engaged in proceedings that would ordinarily come before the judge, or if the estate, trust or ward becomes involved in adversary proceedings in the court on which the judge serves or one under its appellate jurisdiction. - (3) The same restrictions on financial activities that apply to a judge personally also apply to the judge while acting in a fiduciary capacity.

-(3) The same restrictions on financial activities that apply to a judge personally also apply to the judge while acting in a fiduciary capacity.
-Essentially identical to Section 5D(2) of present code; taken from ABA model.
-Commentary The Time for Compliance provision of this Code (Application, Section E) postpones the time for compliance with certain provisions of this Section in some cases.
+The Time for Compliance provision of this Code (Application, Section E) postpones the time for compliance with certain provisions of this Section in some cases.

 The restrictions imposed by this Canon may conflict with the judge's obligation as a fiduciary.
-For example, a judge should resign as trustee if detriment to the trust would result from divestiture of holdings, the retention of which would place the judge in violation of Section $4D(3)$.
+For example, a judge should resign as trustee if detriment to the trust would result from divestiture of holdings, the retention of which would place the judge in violation of Section 4D(3).

 F. Service as Arbitrator or Mediator.
 A judge shall not act as an arbitrator or mediator or otherwise perform judicial functions in a private capacity unless expressly authorized by law.

-Similar to Section 5E of present code; provision for media- tion is new.
-Taken from ABA model.
-Commentary Section 4F does not prohibit a judge from participating in arbitration, mediation or settlement conferences performed as part of judicial duties.
+Section 4F does not prohibit a judge from participating in arbitration, mediation or settlement conferences performed as part of judicial duties.

 G. Practice of Law.
 A judge shall not practice law.
 Notwithstanding this prohibition, a judge may act pro se and may, without compensation, give legal advice to and draft or review documents for a member of the judge's family.

-Compare with Section 5F; taken from ABA model.
-Commentary This prohibition refers to the practice of law in a representative capacity and not in a pro se capacity.
+This prohibition refers to the practice of law in a representative capacity and not in a pro se capacity.
 Judges may act for themselves in all legal matters, including matters involving litigation and matters involving appearances before or other dealings with legislative and other governmental bodies.
 However, in so doing, a judge must not abuse the prestige of office to advance the interests of the judge or the judge's family.
-See Section $2(B)$.
+See Section 2(B).

 The Code allows a judge to give legal advice to and draft legal documents for members of the judge's family, so long as the judge receives no compensation.
 A judge must not, however, act as an advocate or negotiator for a member of the judge's family in a legal matter.